 Literature often deals with the big mysteries of life.
 When it comes to making the most of your life, how to change your life, and looking for new things to learn, books will provide that and more.
-However, there are some books that transform the way you think thanks to brilliant writing, evocative storytelling and just changing your point of view.
+However, there are some books that transform the way you think thanks to brilliant writing, evocative storytelling, and transformative ideas.

 We’ve compiled a list of books that range widely across genres, styles, and tastes.
 No matter what you like, you’re sure to find something that tickles your fancy here.

 - Life-Changing Books About Your Body, Health, and Wellness